Flank/flank-dashboard/docs/05_project_metrics.md

 A build status metric is the result of the latest build.
 It can be successful, failed, or unknown.
 * A successful build result indicates the success of all necessary checks, such as tests, code style analysis, builds, and others.
-* In any other cases the build result is unknown.
+* A failed build result indicates the CI building job failed (some tests failed, compile-time error, CI-side issues, etc.)
 * An unknown build status indicates an absence of builds to display a build result.
 #### Source
 The information about the build result comes from the CI system with the other information about other builds.